TABLE OF CONTENTS

 There are several variations to the bridge exercise, but the two (2) main styles are the standard and single-leg bridge.
 While both have been found to recruit the gluteus maximus, research has shown that the single-leg bridge can yield a greater impact on both the gluteus maximus and the gluteus medius muscles and thus is effective at increasing hip joint stability (Lehecka, 2017).

 In the same study by Lehecka (2017), it was also found that the single-leg bridge had the highest level of hamstring activation which was about Forty percent (40% MVIC) – Maximum Voluntary Isometric Contraction.
 This degree of muscle contraction is critical for gluteal muscle strengthening and toning (Ekstrom et al. 2007).
-The MVIC is used to measure the degree of glute activation which gives an indication of the impact of a particular movement on the gluteus muscles.
+The MVIC is used to measure the degree of glute activation which indicates the impact of a particular movement on the gluteus muscles.

 Glute Kickbacks and the Gluteus Muscles